karlospn/mytechramblings-site-source-code/content/posts/testing-container-vulnerabilities-scanners-using-azure-pipelines.md

         ${{ lower(variables.appName) }}:$(tag)
 ```
 When the inline scanner has completed the image analysis, it will send the result to the Sysdig SaaS to perform a Policy evaluation.
-If the Policy evaluation fails the pipeline will break, otherwise the pipeline will go on and now you could push the image into your trusted repository.
+If the Policy evaluation fails the pipeline will break, otherwise the pipeline will go on and now you can add another step to push the image into your trusted repository.

 # 4- AquaSec Trivy